xuejianxianzun/PixivBatchDownloader/README-EN.md

 [Wiki](https://github.com/xuejianxianzun/PixivBatchDownloader/wiki)

+If you want to make the English text of the program better, you can edit the `/js/lang.js` file and submit pull request .

 # Introduction:

 This is a browser extension for Chrome that lets you download images from Pixiv in bulk.
 Powerful and supports many page types.